-Resource guarding is another name for food aggression in dogs and it isn't limited to food; your puppy may also guard his toys!
+Resource guarding may be another name for food aggression in dogs but it isn't limited to food; your puppy may also guard his toys!

 To prevent this from happening, you may like to try the following exercise:

 (If he runs away with the toy, don't chase him - you'll only be setting yourself up for trouble!)